benwallis/php-fms-test/README.md

 You will be creating a "File Management System".

+Your git repository has two interfaces, please use these interfaces as the foundation of the task.

+Feel free to implement the web page as you like, we would like a simple admin panel where we can test the functionalities described in the php interfaces.

+You can use bootstrap as your css base.
+The end result should be responsive.
+If you use a psd as a base for the design please include it in the task.

 You may use a storage engine of your choice, for example MySQL, Sqlite or flat files.
 If you choose to use MySQL or another SQL database then please provide a schema dump.

-Your git repository has three interfaces, please use these interfaces as the foundation of the task.

-You may complete the task in any way you see fit, the resulting system can be either web or CLI based.
+You may complete the task in any way you see fit.

-Please **do not** use any third party frameworks.

-We would suggest that you use git commits in a way that allows the reviewer to understand the thought process taken to achieve each given goal.
-Branching models are not required but can be utilised if you like, at the very least wrapping each feature into a commit is recommended.

 Conclusion
 ----------